zama-ai/httpz-solidity/docs/fundamentals/architecture_overview.md

 The KMS securely manages the cryptographic backbone of fhEVM by maintaining and distributing the global FHE keys.

 #### **Key functions**:
-- **Threshold Decryption**: Uses Multi-Party Computation (MPC) to securely decrypt ciphertexts without exposing the private key to any single entity.
+- **Threshold decryption**: Uses Multi-Party Computation (MPC) to securely decrypt ciphertexts without exposing the private key to any single entity.
-- **ZKPoK Validation**: Verifies proofs of plaintext knowledge to ensure that encrypted inputs are valid.
+- **ZKPoK validation**: Verifies proofs of plaintext knowledge to ensure that encrypted inputs are valid.
-- **Key Distribution**: Maintains the global FHE keys, which include:
+- **Key distribution**: Maintains the global FHE keys, which include:
-  - **Public Key**: Used for encrypting data (accessible to the frontend and smart contracts).
+  - **Public key**: Used for encrypting data (accessible to the frontend and smart contracts).
-  - **Private Key**: Stored securely in the KMS and used for decryption.
+  - **Private key**: Stored securely in the KMS and used for decryption.
-  - **Evaluation Key**: Used by the coprocessor to perform FHE computations.
+  - **Evaluation key**: Used by the coprocessor to perform FHE computations.

 The KMS ensures robust cryptographic security, preventing single points of failure and maintaining public verifiability.

 ---

 In the next section, we will dive deeper into encryption, re-encryption, and decryption processes, including how they interact with the KMS and Gateway services.
-For more details, see [Decrypt and re-encrypt](decrypt.md).
+For more details, see [Decrypt and re-encrypt](./d_re_ecrypt_compute.md).